brianjbeach/chalice-unit-test/README.md

 # Writing unit tests for Chalice

 [Chalice](http://chalice.readthedocs.io/en/latest/api.html) is a Python serverless microframework for AWS that enables you to quickly create and deploy applications that use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/).
-In this blog post, I discuss how to create unit tests for Chalice and automate testing with [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+In this blog post, I discuss how to create unit tests for Chalice.
 I'll use Chalice local mode to execute these tests without provisioning API Gateway and Lambda resources.

 ## Creating a new project